 If currently providing an Independent Prescribing Service, what therapeutic areas are covered?

-As required 1 Minor infections and injuries 1
+As required 1 Minor infections and injuries 1 718 required Willier infections and injuries

 21) Which of the following other services does the pharmacy provide, or would be willing to provide?